TheRealToxicDev/InfinityBotsGuide/docs/programs/partnership/Index.md

 ---

 ## How to apply
-DM <@!713632188863610911> and they will be able to help from there!
+DM a Staff Manager or Head Staff member and they will be able to help from there!

-## Partner Requirements
+## Partnered Server Requirements
+All Partnered Servers should:
-➥ 300 Members
+- Have a minimum of 300 Members not including Bots.
-➥ Non NSFW
-➥ Safe & Friendly Server
-➥ Good Amount Of Pings
-➥ Active Server
-➥ Partner Must Stay In Server
+- Not be a NSFW Friendly or Promotion based server.
+- Be a Safe, Friendly and Neutral environment.
+- Provide a Proper System for Pinging Members (Ie: Update Pings etc instead of @everyone)
+- Be a Active Server with a decent amount of Daily User Interactions
+- Partnered Server Owner(s) should remain a Active Member of our Server.

 ## Partnered Bot Requirements
 All partnered bots should: